ManuelHentschel/VSCode-R-Debugger/readme.md

 I personally do not know a bulletproof way to achieve this, but the following might help:
 * The package must be installed from source code (not CRAN or `.tar.gz`)
 * The flag `--with-keep.source` should be set
-* Extensions containing C code seem to cause problems sometimes
+* Extensions containing C code seem to cause problems sometimes.
+Sometimes it helps to install the package using `devtools::install(quick=FALSE, ...)` to compile the binaries and again with `devtools::install(quick=TRUE, ...)` to retain the source information.

 To set breakpoints, the debug config entry `"setBreakpointsInPackages"` needs to be set to `true`.
 If `debugMode=="file"` or `debugMode=="workspace"` it is also necessary to specify the debugged package(s) in the launch config to be loaded before launch, e.g.: